CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that concisely covers specific capabilities, includes natural trigger terms developers would use, explicitly states both what it does and when to use it, and occupies a clear niche.
+This is an excellent skill description that concisely covers specific capabilities, includes a clear 'Use when' clause with natural trigger terms, and occupies a distinct niche.
 It uses proper third-person voice and avoids vague language or unnecessary verbosity.
+The description effectively enables Claude to distinguish this skill from other Angular or general web development skills.

 DimensionReasoningScore